miguelcarax/linux-basic-administration/README.md

 + `ip route del default` - delete default gateway in routing table
 + `ip route add 132.236.220.64/26 via 132.236.212.6 dev eth1` - add entry to routing table
 + `ip route add default via 132.236.227.1 dev eth0` - add default gateway in routing table (`0.0.0.0`)
++ `ss -tuna` - list all connections, both TCp and UDP and do not resolve PORTS to SERVICES
++ `ss -tnl` - list all listening TCP connections
++ `ss -tanp` - list all TCP connections along with the process which is establishing the connection
++ `ss -s` - network connections summary
++ `ss -tun state LISTENING` - display all TCP and UDP listening ports
++ `ss -t state STABLISHED` - display all TCP established connections
++ `ss dst 90.169.220.26` - display all connections made from `90.169.220.26`
++ `ss src :ssh` - display all SSH connections at the moment or `ss sport :22`
++ `ss -o` - show how long was the connection established
++ `ss -r` - resolve from IP to DNS name in the connections

 **Managing users**
 + `/etc/passwd` - is a list of users recognized by the system.